TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-6/AzureMonitor.md

 ### How do you use Monitor and what information does it collect?

-1. Response and Integration;
+1. Experiences, Visualize, Analyze, Response and Integration;

 A good monitoring service should also be able to respond to critical situations.
-Azure Monitor can send alerts and can be used to automate tasks based on the data it collects.
+Azure Monitor can analyze, visualize and also send alerts.

 ![azmonitor](../../00_includes/AZMonitorusecase.svg)

-2. Alerts;

-Alerts in Azure Monitor Alerts can notify about critical conditions and can start actions to solve the issue.
-Alerts based on metrics give real-time notifications and based on logs can alert for complex logic between multiple sources.
+It collects the following information:

+- Data about the performance and functionality of the code you have written.

+- Guest OS monitoring data.

+- Azure resource monitoring data.

+- Azure subscription monitoring data and also data about the health and operation of Azure itself.

+- Azure tenant monitoring data: Data about the Azure Active Directory.

+- Data about changes within your Azure resource and how to address it.